Imam Suroso: Death

 On 21 March 2020, after visiting Pasar Baru to inform the locals about the risks of COVID-19, Imam started experiencing a fever and sore throat.
-He asked to be tested for COVID-19 and the test was carried out on the same day; he, his family and members of his sfaff were required to self-isolate for 14 days.
+He asked to be tested for COVID-19 and the test was carried out on the same day; he, his family and members of his staff were required to self-isolate for 14 days.
 On 22 March, his daughter reported that he had increasingly severe cough; on the following night, Imam was hospitalized at Karyadi Hospital in Semarang.
 On 24 March, three of the staff members who had accompanied him to Pasar Baru also started to experience fever, sore throat and cough.
 On 25 March, it was reported that Imam was suffering from pneumonia, and on the following day, that preparations were made to place him on a ventilator as his oxygen saturation levels had fallen to 80-81 percent.
 On 27 March, he died at the hospital.
 Melki Lana Lena, deputy chairman of the IX DPR Commission, confirmed that Imam's cause of death was COVID-19.